Cyclic Graph Attentive Match Encoder (CGAME): A Novel Neural Network For OD Estimation: Methodology

+CGAME consists of 3 components: forward encoder, backward encoder, and graph match layer \ref{fig:fig3}.
+Both forward and backward encoders avail encoder-decoder framework with a sharing midterm match layer, which captures the relations between the process of estimation represented by the forward network and the process of traffic assignment represented by the backward network.
+The historical traffic counts and historical OD matrices are fed to train the networks, and the forward network learns to approximate OD matrices.
+Wherein, the historical OD matrix can be obtained based on historical manual survey results, or can be obtained from license plate recognition data after cleaning and extraction, or trajectory reconstruction data from traffic flows, etc. When all these data sources lack, we can sample the closet results given by multiple other OD estimation models and utilize them to train the proposed model as true value.

+For the convenience of expression, the notations in table \ref{tab:tab1} are used to represent relevant parameters and variables in CGAME.

-\subsubsection{Encoder-Decoder Frameworks}
+\subsection{Encoder-Decoder Frameworks}

-Embedding the complex, highly heterogeneous spatial-temporal input data into representative space is a key problem in flow information extraction.
-Graph Convolution Networks (GCNs) and Recurrent Neural Networks (RNNs) can extract the spatial dependencies and temporal dependencies respectively.
-However, the OD estimation requires to learn from highly space-time related route information, a hierarchical multi-hop graph in spatial-temporal space, thus we connect all nodes in both spatial and temporal dimensions.
-The Encoder part can be built by two-layer MLPs, which is expressed as:
+In the encoder-decoder architecture, we take multi-layer perceptrons (MLPs) to embed inputs into underlying features and decode the underlying features to outputs.
+The reason we adopt MLPs instead of the combination of graph convolutional networks (GCN) and recurrent neural networks which perform well in the capture of spatial-temporal features is to enable the graph matcher to obtain the underlying features from different directions better in a homogeneous encoding way.
+Besides, as a spectral graph convolution, GCN has the best performance with two layers in common, while route selection has characteristics of a wide range of multi-hops, hereby we need MLPs to connect all nodes to find the route distributions.
+Then the encoder part is built by two-layer MLPs expressed as:

-where \(W_1,W_2,b_1,b_2\) are learnable parameters in MLPs, \(x\) is the input data, \(h_x\) is the embedded features with shape of \([b,n_f ]\).
-LeakyReLU, a frequently used activation layer, stands for an extended formation of Rectified Linear Unit.
+where $W_1,W_2,b_1,b_2$ are learnable parameters in MLPs, $x$ is the input data, $h_x$ denotes the encoded features with shape of batch size $b$ times dims of features $n_f$.
+LeakyReLU, a frequently utilized activation layer, is an extensions of Rectified Linear Unit (ReLU).